Three Men Found Guilty Of Murder Over Leicester Shop Explosion

-Three men have been found guilty of murder in relation to a shop explosion in Leicester.
+Three men have been found guilty of murder after setting fire to 26 litres of petrol in the basement of a shop in Leicester.

-Aram Kurd, Arkan Ali and Hawkar Hassan, who denied five counts of murder and five alternative counts of manslaughter, were found guilty at Leicester Crown Court today.
+Aram Kurd, Arkan Ali and Hawkar Hassan killed five people with the blaze and were also found guilty of conspiracy to commit insurance fraud, as they had hoped to benefit from a £330,000 insurance payout.

 On 25 February, the fire tore through a Polish supermarket and two-storey flat on Hinckley Road.